shivam896k/happyfox/Readme.md

     - Based on the rule defined in rule.json it will do the operation.

-## Due to some technical issue I am not able to record my voice. that's why I haven't created the code implementation demo.
-Have wrote my code structure in below paragraph.

 ### Project structure
 - In `models.py` file table structure is defined.
 - In `utils/email_helper.py` email helper methods such as `fetch email` operation is defined.